ggujangi/ggu.system.ui/README.md

 ```
 - #### Responding to UI Visibility Changes
   - When the user reopens the activity, `onCreate()` won't get called, so if you want system UI changes to persist, set UI flags in `onResume()` of `onWindowFocusChanged()`

+### Make Content Appear Behind the Status Bar
+- Available in Android 4.1 (API level 16) and higher
+- If you use `SYSTEM_UI_FLAG_LAYOUT_HIDE_NAVIGATION`, the content will not be resized when the navigation bar is hidden and visible.
+- `SYSTEM_UI_FLAG_LAYOUT_STABLE` helps your app maintain a stable layout.
 <br/><br/><br/><br/>

 ## 3. Hiding the Navigation Bar